johannesbuehl/johncg/README.md

 - implement other playlist-items than song (Missing: Diashow / Multi-Image, Text, Custom AMCP-command)
 - companion integration (buttons for song parts -> send name to casparcg)
 - client: check response-texts, if they are still correct
-- implement all countdown modes in Template
-- countdown: save in server wether it is finished
 - client-messages: create message-log, group same
 - fix "Buffer() is deprecated"
 - create playlist-summarys or lyrics-sheets through pandoc